tasuku677/alps-intern-shipping-pallet-backend/README.md

 For more detail information see the following document. https://supportcommunity.zebra.com/s/article/DataWedge-for-Android-Send-Enter-or-Tab-after-scanning?language=en_US

-## How to use
+# How to Use

-1. **Scan Barcode for both EmployeeId and PalletId**: The input forms accept manual input as well as barcode scanning in case the barcode is damaged.
-After they are validated, you will see a camera being activated.
+1. **Scan Barcode for both Employee ID and Pallet ID**
+   The input forms accept both manual entry and barcode scanning, in case the barcode is damaged.
+After validation, the camera will be activated.

-2. **Take photo of the Pallets**: By pressing the button with the camera icon, you can take a picture.
-You should take photos of the four sides of the shipping pallet.
+2. **Take Photos of the Pallet**
+   Press the button with the camera icon to take photos.
+Ensure you capture all four sides of the shipping pallet.

-3. **Check Photos**: Make sure you took appropriate photos.
+3. **Check Photos**
+   Verify that the photos are clear and appropriate.

+4. **Submit Photos**
-4. **Submit Photos**: You will see the submit button on the bottom of right side.
+   You can submit the photos by pressing the submit button located at the bottom-right corner.

-5. **Repeat the same procedure**: Employee Id is fullfilled automatically.
-You can start with scanning pallet ID.
+5. **Repeat the Process**
+   The Employee ID will be auto-filled for the next entry.
+You can proceed by scanning the next Pallet ID.

+---

+**Note:**
-- If you get an error of data inconsistency, you need to decide whether you delete the data or still keep it.
-However, as long as you choose to leave the incorrect data, the application probably stuck.
+If you encounter a data inconsistency error, you will need to decide whether to delete the incorrect data or keep it.
+However, keeping incorrect data may cause the application to become unresponsive.